Murder of Lesley Molseed: Trial and appeal

 Kiszko's defence team, led by Waddington, made significant mistakes.
-Firstly, they did not seek an adjournment when the Crown delivered thousands of pages of additional unused material on the first morning of the trial.
+First, they did not seek an adjournment when the Crown delivered thousands of pages of additional unused material on the first morning of the trial.
 Then there was the inconsistent defence of diminished responsibility which Kiszko never authorised, on the grounds that the testosterone he was receiving for his hypogonadism might have made him behave unusually.
 Kiszko's endocrinologist strongly disagreed with this theory, and if called to testify would have said that his treatment could not have caused him to act in such a way that would make him carry out a murder.
 He was never called.

-The manslaughter claim undermined Kiszko's claims that he was totally innocent and destroyed his alibis (a defence known in legal parlance as 'riding two horses').
+The manslaughter claim undermined Kiszko's claims that he was totally innocent and destroyed his alibis (a defence known in legal parlance as "riding two horses").
 In fact, his innocence could have been demonstrated at the trial.
 The pathologist who examined the victim's clothes found traces of sperm, whereas the sample taken from Kiszko by the police contained no sperm.
 There was medical evidence that Kiszko had broken his ankle some months before the murder and, in view of that and his being overweight, he would have found it difficult to scale the slope to the murder spot.
 The sperm findings were suppressed by the police and never disclosed to the defence team or the jury; neither was the medical evidence of his broken ankle disclosed to the court.

 Kiszko gave evidence that, in July 1975, he had become ill and was admitted to Birch Hill Hospital, where he was given a blood transfusion.
-In August, he was transferred to a Manchester hospital and diagnosed as anaemic along with what he understood was a 'hormone deficiency' (which was in fact Klinefelter syndrome).
+In August, he was transferred to a Manchester hospital and diagnosed as anaemic along with what he understood was a "hormone deficiency" (which was in fact Klinefelter syndrome).
 Kiszko agreed to injections to rectify the latter problem and was discharged in September.
-He said correctly that he had never met Lesley and therefore could not have murdered her, and he claimed he was tending to his father's grave in Halifax with his aunt at the time of the murder, before visiting a garden centre and then going home.
-When asked why he had confessed, Kiszko replied, 'I started to tell these lies and they seemed to please them and the pressure was off as far as I was concerned.
-I thought if I admitted what I did to the police they would check out what I had said, find it untrue and would then let me go.'
+He said correctly that he had never met Lesley and therefore could not have murdered her, and he claimed he was tending to his father's grave with his aunt at the time of the murder, before visiting a garden centre and then going home.
+When asked why he had confessed, Kiszko replied, "I started to tell these lies and they seemed to please them and the pressure was off as far as I was concerned.
+I thought if I admitted what I did to the police they would check out what I had said, find it untrue and would then let me go."